You can read Yas' gal-dem column here

 Prior to this, Yas was managing editor at Powered By Girl and SPARK Movement, two global activist initiatives that supported teenage girls and non binary people into campaigning through blogging and online activism.

-Yas has written for The Independent, HuffPost, Gal-Dem, The Telegraph, Louche Magazine and the British Journalism Review.
+Yas has written for The Independent, HuffPost, gal-dem, The Telegraph, Louche Magazine and the British Journalism Review.
 They have also contributed to a range of reports, including for the Fabian Society, Plan International and Carel Press.
+They currently write a monthly column for gal-dem, "Against the binary".

 In November 2018, Yas co-authored the children's book "What is consent?
 Why is it important?
 And other big questions".
 Their essay on teenage activism was featured in the 2015 anthology "I call myself a feminist".
 Their favourite journalism moment was when they attended the 2018 Trump drag protest dressed as the president himself, Their proudest was interviewing Travis Alabanza about their show, Burgers.